 - 1 On the menu bar, select Collection → New Collection.
 The New Collection Window opens. - 2 Select the desired option for creating the new collection: - Template Opens a new collection with the same settings as a saved collection template file. - Blank Collection Opens a new template using the default collection settings. - Current Collection Opens a new template based on the current settings in the currently open collection. - 3 If no plates are open in the collection, choose the desired Assay Type for the collection: DNA, Protein, RNA, Glycan, CZE, or gDNA.
-(Protein, Glycan, and CZE are only supported on LabChip GXII or GXII Touch instruments.)
-Only data files from the selected assay type can be imported into the workspace. - 4 If desired, type a new name for the collection in the Name text box. - 5 Click the OK button to open the new collection.
+Only data files from the selected assay type can be imported into the workspace. - 4 If desired, type a new name for the collection in the name text box. - 5 Click the OK button to open the new collection.